statikbe/laravel-surveyhero/README.md

 ## Ideas for future improvements

+- Add support for response filters in the API client to filter out responses from collectors and use last updated at filters.
 - Add more default indices to the migration.
 - Support more Surveyhero question types.
 - Support more converted value data types, e.g. double.